What are Unsecured Loans?

 Ideally, no one should borrow money if they aren’t sure they’ll be able to repay within the payment period.
 But life is not always predictable, even with careful planning.
 A short-term loan could become a burdensome debt.

 When Is An Unsecured Loan A Good Idea?

-When the need for cash is truly an emergency, a payday loan is more than worth the risk.
-In many cases, short term loans have enabled people to get a car repaired and get back to work, cover a necessary medical expense, or survive a brief period of unemployment.
+When the need for cash is truly an emergency, a payday loan may be worth the risk.
+In many cases, short term loans have enabled people to get a car repaired and get back to work or cover a necessary medical expense.

 In addition, people who want extra money in order to afford luxuries, like a plane ticket or new brand-name clothes, should not consider this type of loan.
 A payday, bad credit loan would be best used for needs, not non-essential wants.

-The first thing to do before taking out a short-term loan is to try to negotiate better terms with a creditor.
+The first thing to do before taking out an unsecured loan is to try to negotiate better terms with a creditor.
 In some cases, a utility company, landlord, or mortgage lender will agree to an extended payment plan rather than lose a customer or have a borrower default on a payment.

 If that doesn’t work, there may be charities or community lenders that help people get enough money to keep the lights on, for example, or make one more car payment.